-A. Students wishing to make changes to their records after the registration period has ended may do so by completing the Student Request Form and submitting same to the Faculty Office.
+A. Students wishing to make changes to their records after the registration period has ended may do so by submitting an online request on the Automated Student Request Module which can be accessed through the Student Administrative System Section (SASS).